-As a preventative measure to decrease risk associated with the novel coronavirus (COVID-19), Ruth Davidson Hahn & Company is suspending Dance for Parkinson’s classes until further notice.
+As a preventative measure to decrease risk associated with the novel coronavirus (COVID-19), Ruth Davidson Hahn & Company has suspended in-person Dance for Parkinson’s classes until further notice.
 Dance for Parkinson’s weekly remote classes are coming this fall.
 Click here to read the full announcement.

 Ruth Davidson Hahn, President and Artistic Director of Ruth Davidson Hahn & Company, Director and Professional Teacher of Dance for Parkinson’s and Movement & Music